joereynolds/what-to-code/README.md

 -  Zip / Postal Code Lookup – Enter a zip or postal code and have it return which city/cities that are in that zip code.

 - Fetch Current Weather – Get the current weather for a given zip/postal code.

+- Something to draw (and maybe interact with) [Apollonian Gaskets](https://en.wikipedia.org/wiki/Apollonian_gasket) (a kind of fractal)

+- Use a space-filling curve to walk an image.
+Does this yield anything interesting, e.g., more easily compressible?

 ### Unsorted